Mastering the Replace Command in Word

 Replacing Styles and Attributes

-Sometimes, you must change specific attributes or styles, such as changing a particular heading style throughout your document.
+Sometimes, you need to change specific attributes or styles, such as modifying a particular heading style throughout your document.

 Example:

-1. Open the Replace dialog box using Ctrl + H.
+1. Open the Replace dialog box with Ctrl+H.

 2. Click “More” to expand additional options.